caronc/apprise/CONTRIBUTIONS.md

 ## Contributors

-The following users have contributed to this project and their deserved recogition has been identified here.
+The following users have contributed to this project and their deserved recognition has been identified here.
 If you have contributed and wish to be acknowledged for it, the syntax is as follows:

 ```